joelHarawa/tag-security/assessments/projects/external-secrets/self-assessment.md

 | Default and optional configs | https://external-secrets.io/latest/guides/security-best-practices|

 ## Overview
-External Secrets Operator (ESO) is a Kubernetes operator that integrates external secret management systems like AWS Secrets Manager, HashiCorp Vault, Google Secrets Manager, Azure Key Vault, IBM Cloud Secrets Manager, CyberArk Conjur and many more.
+External Secrets Operator (ESO) is a Kubernetes operator that integrates external secret management systems like AWS Secrets Manager, HashiCorp Vault, Google Secrets Manager, Azure Key Vault, IBM Cloud Secrets Manager, CyberArk Conjur, and many more.
 The operator reads information from external APIs and automatically injects the values into a Kubernetes Secret.

 <p align="center"><img width="600" alt="image" src="docs/overview.png"></p>

 ### Background
-The External Secrets Operator (ESO) is a tool designed for Kubernetes, a widely-used system for automating the deployment, scaling, and management of containerized applications.
+The External Secrets Operator (ESO) is a tool designed for Kubernetes, a widely used system for automating the deployment, scaling, and management of containerized applications.
 ESO addresses a key challenge in this domain: secure and efficient management of sensitive configuration data, known as "secrets" (like passwords, API keys, etc.).
 Typically, managing these secrets within Kubernetes can be complex and risky if not handled properly.
 ESO simplifies this by integrating Kubernetes with external secret management services (such as AWS Secrets Manager or HashiCorp Vault), which specialize in securely storing and managing these secrets.
 This integration not only enhances security but also streamlines the process of injecting these secrets into Kubernetes applications.

 ### Actors